 Even if you don't recognize the name Skopelos, if you like "Mamma Mia!" you're well-acquainted with the island.
 Skopelos doubles as Kalokairi, the island in the first "Mamma Mia!" movie starring Meryl Streep and Amanda Seyfried.
 The 37-square-mile island is in the Aegean Sea off the coast of mainland Greece and is part of the Sporades island group.

-Kalokairi is a made-up island name used in the first "Mamma Mia" movie and has nothing to do with Skopelos itself.
-In Greek, Kalokairi means "summer," so just about any Greek island could be called a "summer island."
+Kalokairi is a made-up name used in the movie and it has nothing to do with Skopelos itself.
+Kalokairi translates to "summer" in Greek so just about any Greek island could technically be called a "summer island."

-Even if you don't love "Mamma Mia," Skopelos is a relatively unspoiled island catering to British and Greek tourists.
+Even if you have no interest "Mamma Mia!," Skopelos should be on your travel list.
+It is a relatively unspoiled island catering to British and Greek tourists.
 It's considered an expensive island by Greek standards, definitely not catering to the backpacker crowd.
-Since the first "Mamma Mia" movie, the island has seen a bit of a surge in tourism.
+Since the first "Mamma Mia!" movie, the island has seen a bit of a surge in tourism.
 Before it "became" Kalokairi, it was a favorite island for Greeks to visit for vacations.
 There are many small hotels on Skopelos, and you can also rent villas or apartments.